-- .1 The existing and proposed location and horizontal alignment of: - .1 The water distribution system including all valves, Water Service Connections, hydrants, hydrant branches, tees, bends and appurtenances (i.e. chambers, reducers, couplings), and pipe with the length, size, material and class. - .2 Sprinkler Service Connections and Water Service Connections with the length, size, material and class, to the street lines. - .3 The Wastewater System, Stormwater System, manholes, catch basins and culverts, with offsets from the Water System. - .4 All other public services and their appurtenances including any underground power, telecommunication system, or gas lines. - .2 All topographic features. - .3 The street dimensions, street name and intersecting street names. - .4 Curbs and gutters, sidewalks, and driveways. - .5 The boundary lines of each lot, lot number, and property identification (PID) numbers and civic numbers; if available. - .6 The chainage at 10 metres intervals with labels every 50 metres along the centerline of the street, and the chainage of all intersecting street center lines. - .7 Any control monuments and bench marks that are within the area of the plan. - .8 Limits of the construction. - .9 At least two points of known chainage on the centerline of the street, to be related to NAD83 (CSRS) Epoch 2010.0.
-All surveys are required to be referenced to horizontal datum NAD83 (CSRS) Epoch 2010.0 and vertical datum Canadian Geodetic Vertical Datum 2013.
-(Referred to as NAD83 and CGVD2013).
+- .1 The existing, proposed, and abandoned location and horizontal alignment of: - .1 The water distribution system including all valves, hydrants, hydrant branches, tees, bends and appurtenances (i.e. chambers, reducers, couplings), booster stations, structures and buildings, chambers, and pipe with the length, size, material and class; sprinkler service connections and water service connections with the length, size, material and class to the street lines. - .2 The wastewater and stormwater systems including all manholes, catchbasins, culverts, fittings, pump stations, chambers, structures and buildings, and pipe with the length, size, material, and offsets from the water system; wastewater and stormwater service connections with the length, size, and material to the street lines. - .3 All other public services and their appurtenances including any underground power, telecommunication system, or gas lines.

-- .10 Match Lines: Where a Water, Wastewater or Stormwater System extends over more than one drawing sheet corresponding match lines with labels shall be provided with sufficient overlap on each drawing to include all information on fronting properties. - .11 Hydrologic features: watercourses, ditches, swales, oceans, lakes, rivers, wetlands, direction of flow. - .12 Contours.
+- .2 All topographic features. - .3 The street dimensions, street name and intersecting street names. - .4 Curbs and gutters, sidewalks, and driveways. - .5 The boundary lines of each lot, lot number, and property identification (PID) numbers and civic numbers; if available. - .6 The chainage at 10 metres intervals with labels every 50 metres along the centerline of the street, and the chainage of all intersecting street centerlines. - .7 Any control monuments and benchmarks that are within the area of the plan. - .8 Limits of the construction. - .9 At least two points of known chainage on the centerline of the street, to be related to NAD83 (CSRS) v6.
+All surveys are required to be referenced to horizontal datum NAD83 (CSRS) v6 and vertical datum Canadian Geodetic Vertical Datum 2013.
+(Referred to as NAD83 and CGVD2013). - .10 Match lines: where a water, wastewater, or stormwater system extends over more than one drawing sheet corresponding match lines with labels shall be provided with sufficient overlap on each drawing to include all information on fronting properties. - .11 Hydrologic features: watercourses, ditches, swales, oceans, lakes, rivers, wetlands, direction of flow. - .12 Contours. - .13 Impervious area delineation for each parcel as closed polygon(s) on the impervious surface specific CAD layer (HRWC-IMPERVIOUS-AREA).